MDALAMIN2526/ERPNext_MariaDB_Docker/README.md

 # ERPNext MariaDB Docker

-### Description The ERPNext MariaDB Docker repository provides a Docker image tailored for managing ERPNext sites' databases.
+The ERPNext MariaDB Docker repository provides a Docker image tailored for managing ERPNext sites' databases.
 It offers a streamlined solution for deploying the database component of ERPNext.

-### Contents Dockerfile: Defines the instructions for building the ERPNext MariaDB Docker image.
+Contents Dockerfile: Defines the instructions for building the ERPNext MariaDB Docker image.
 README.md: Contains detailed information on how to use the Docker image and other important instructions.
-LICENSE: Specifies the license under which the repository is distributed.

 ## Usage